Willie Kelly (politician): Early life

+After returning from England, Kelly became a prominent society figure, holding memberships in the Australian Club, the Union Club and the Melbourne Club.
+He married professional actress Olive Morrell in London in 1908, with whom he had one daughter.

 Politics

 In 1903 Kelly was elected to the seat of Wentworth in the Australian House of Representatives, representing the Free Trade Party.

 In parliament, Kelly was known for his habit of smoking cigars in the chamber, although he was eventually asked to stop by the speaker Frederick Holder.
 This combined with his Etonian manners meant he was held in little regard by the Australian Labor Party (ALP).
 Billy Hughes once said that he had "as much idea of the work of the world as a butterfly has of casting an 81-ton gun".
 In May 1909, at the instigation of Alfred Deakin, Kelly moved the motion to adjourn that ended ALP leader Andrew Fisher's first term as prime minister.

 From June 1913 to September 1914, Kelly was an honorary minister in the Cook Ministry.
 He reversed King O'Malley's decision to build Walter Burley Griffin's plan for Canberra using the departmental plan and instead appointed Griffin as Federal capital director of design and construction.
 He also negotiated a plan for standardisation of Australia's rail gauge, but this was scrapped when the Fisher government came to power in September 1914.
 He was in opposition until the formation of the Nationalist Government in February 1917.
 He did not get a ministry in the Hughes government and retired at the 1919 election.